 Overall, the Working Group received feedback from the GAC representatives of Thailand, China, and the European Commission (all representing communities that rely on non-Latin scripts), the Intellectual Property Constituency (IPC), the At-Large Advisory Committee (ALAC), and the Non-Commercial Stakeholder Group (NCSG).
 A summary of the contributions can be found in the SO/AC and SG/C outreach review tool and the full-length submissions are published on the Working Group’s wiki page.

 The Working Group reviewed and discussed the contributions received in great detail.
 As pointed out above, the binary nature of the charter questions meant that community feedback was particularly valued during the Working Group’s efforts so far.
 Where relevant and appropriate, information and suggestions derived from the various contributions were considered and have been included in ‘Deliberation and Recommendations’ above.

+Following the publication of the Initial Report, a public comment forum was opened that attracted eleven submissions; a staff summary of which can be found here.
+Of these submissions eight were supportive of the draft recommendations and three opposed them, favoring instead mandatory transformation of all contact information.
+The Working Group spent several weeks assessing all comments and discuss any new issues that were raised; where appropriate they are included in this report.
+In addition, Annex B contains the Comment Review Tool that was used by Working Group members to document its discussion on the public comments.

 Background